 It’s also important not to get too caught up in the do’s and don’t of painting your living room.
 There are many interior design experts with varying opinions, and if you followed each one’s advice, you’d never get around to transforming your space.

-Many people are hesitant to use color but don’t get too caught up in “color rules” because what matters most is that you are happy with how you living room looks, and feels in the end; we’re just here to lead you in the right direction and give you some suggestions.
+Many people are hesitant to use color but don’t get too caught up in “color rules” because what matters most is that you are happy with how your living room looks and feels in the end; we’re just here to lead you in the right direction and give you some suggestions.

 Not Committed To Full Color?
 Think Smaller

 Sometimes the thought of painting all of your walls one color can be a little intimidating.
 If you don’t want to commit to full color, try painting just one or two walls as accent walls; you can always add more of the color with your artwork, pillows, or other accents throughout the living room.